MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-a-cmdlet-description.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: How to Add a Cmdlet Description ms.date: 09/13/2016
+title: How to Add a Cmdlet Description
+description: How to Add a Cmdlet Description
 ---
 # How to Add a Cmdlet Description